Access Heritage Logo (formerly the Discriminating General)

 "As nothing disfigures the hats or dirties the lace more than taking off the hats, the men for the future are only to raise the backs of their hands to them with a brisk motion when they pass an officer. when at any time they have occasion to take off their hats entirely it must be with great care!!"

-Unknown from this order is whether it refers to one hand or both, like the Guards order of 1745, though the latter is suspected.
+Unknown from this order is whether it refers to one hand or both, like the Guards order of 1745.
 This is the first reference to the palms pointing outward, the purpose of which to protect the hat's white lace from any filth on the soldier's hands.
+A sketch in 1759 by Brig.
+General Goerge Townshend during the siege of Quebec of a soldier digging a latrine suggests a wider use of this salute amongst the army.
+One hand is being used, though the other has a shovel in it and the soldier could be a grenadier.

 Highland soldier servant removing his bonnet while approaching his lieutenant in Flanders, 1743.